A Strange Day on Planet Earth

 I’m a woman, you see.
 We like to build things.
 Make things.
 Babies.
 Peace.
 Knitting circles.
 Bread.

 But it is not working out for us, no. Men were not content to receive these things as gifts.
-They would like to control them, order them, turn our bodies into factory parts.
+They would like to conduct them, order them, turn our bodies into factory parts.

 It’s insecurity, I know, but turns out insecurity has sharp edges.
 Laws.
 Institutions.
 Guns even.
-6,000 years of precedent and many millions of men habituated to orgasm from women’s pain.
+6,000 years of precedent and billions of men habituated to orgasm from women’s pain.

 Then they say: I didn’t know.
 Okay I did know but not really.
 I’m not so bad.
 I try.
 I didn’t mean it.
 It was a joke.
 I’m sorry.